pygfx/rendercanvas/CONTRIBUTING.md

 * Install npm if you don't have it already.
 * `npm install --global standard`
-* `standard rendercanvas`  (run this before committing changes to the JavaScript code)
+* `standard rendercanvas --fix`  (run this before committing changes to the JavaScript code)